MY SCRIPTURE STUDIES

 After addressing the earthly assemblies, the perspective shifts dramatically from the Holy Place of the Tabernacle which contains the Menorah.

 In Revelation 4 and 5—John is caught up, he sees a door open in heaven.
-He moves conceptually from the Menorah room—the holy place representing the churches on earth—through that open door into the holy of holies, the throne room of the Most Holy Place.
+He moves conceptually from the Menorah room—the holy place through that open door into the holy of holies, the throne room of the Most Holy Place.

 This marks a dramatic shift in perspective.
 No longer is the focus on earthly assemblies and their spiritual condition; now, John is invited to witness the heavenly reality, the very center of almighty divine authority.